Non-profit

 For more information, see American Immigration Lawyers Association (Nonprofit)

-The American Immigration Council (AIC) is a 501(c)(3) advocacy group in favor of expanding immigration to the United States and granting legal status to some populations of illegal immigrants.
+The American Immigration Council (AIC) is an advocacy group that promotes left-of-center immigration policies such as increasing immigration to the United States and granting legal status to cases of undocumented immigrants.
 It was founded by the American Immigration Lawyers Association (AILA) in 1987.
 AIC is AILA’s public policy advocacy affiliate.1

 AIC engages in strategic lawsuits that advance its policy objectives (such as suing the U.S. government to obtain faster hearings for asylum seekers detained after entering the United States without permission2), produces policy documents that promote its agenda (such as a report arguing legal status for undocumented residents would boost U.S. job growth3), and sponsors foreign applicants who wish to come to the U.S. for internships and job training with U.S.-based businesses.4

-AIC frequently cites and rhetorically supports the work of the left-wing Southern Poverty Law Center (SPLC).
+AIC cites and supports the work of the left-of-center Southern Poverty Law Center (SPLC).
 This includes praising the objectives of SPLC lawsuits,5 defending SPLC from its critics,6 and joining with SPLC in litigation.7

-AIC receives major funding from its parent organization, AILA, and large left-wing foundations such as the Foundation to Promote Open Society (founded by left-wing billionaire George Soros),8 Unbound Philanthropy,9 and the Ford Foundation.10
+AIC receives major funding from its parent organization, AILA, and large left-0ffoundations such as the Foundation to Promote Open Society, founded by billionaire philanthropist George Soros,8 Unbound Philanthropy,9 and the Ford Foundation.10

 Background

-Formerly known as the American Immigration Law Foundation, AIC is an advocacy group in favor of expanding immigration to the United States and granting legal status to some populations of illegal immigrants.
-It was founded by the American Immigration Lawyers Association in 1988.11 As of 2015, at least 7 of the 30 trustees on the AIC board of directors are also on the AILA board, and AILA provided $72,341 in donated staff assistance to AIC.12
+Formerly known as the American Immigration Law Foundation, American Immigration Council (AIC) is an advocacy group in favor of expanding immigration to the United States and granting legal status to some populations of undocumented immigrants.
+It was founded by the American Immigration Lawyers Association in 1987.1 As of 2015, at least 7 of the 30 trustees on the AIC board of directors are also on the AILA board, and AILA provided $72,341 in donated staff assistance to AIC.11

 AILA has been a vocal and consistent critic of the U.S. government policy of using family detention centers.
-AILA’s denunciations began when the administration of President Barack Obama launched the policy in 2014, and continued into 2018 as the administration of President Donald Trump continued the policy.
-Many AILA member lawyers have provided pro-bono legal assistance to the asylum seekers.14
+AILA’s denunciations began during the Obama Administration launching the policy in 2014, and continued by the First Trump Administration.
+Many AILA member lawyers have provided pro-bono legal assistance to the asylum seekers.13

 Activities and Associations